armele/mctradepost-retro/README.md

 The Recycling Engineer handles all recycling requests at the Recycling Center.

+### Research
+This mod introduces the "Economics" line of research.

+#### Tier 1
+Capitalism - Unlocks the Marketplace building.
+Staycations - Unlocks the Resort
+Environmentalism - Unlocks the Recycling Center

+#### Tier 2
+Not yet implemented: Industrial Sorting (+1 recycling processors per building level)

 ### Custom Items

 Marketplace Hut - Supports the Marketplace building and the Shopkeeper job.